Parkfield earthquake: 2004 event

 The 6.0 magnitude primary shock in 2004 was the result of a fault movement of about 18 inches (.5 meter).
 There have been no indications found that could have been used to predict this earthquake.
-Although well overdue, the probability of this quake occurring in 2004 has been estimated at about ten percent.
+Although well overdue, the probability of this quake occurring in 2004 has been estimated at ten percent.
 The magnitude of the event was consistent with previous earthquakes in this region.

 Substantial aftershocks continued for more than a week after the initial event, moving in a northwesterly progression.
 In early October, there was a cluster of small earthquakes near Paso Robles near a parallel fault to the west.
 These may be in response to the transfer of stress to these faults after the release of stress at Parkfield.
 Past earthquakes have also occurred to the east of Parkfield at about the same distance from the San Andreas fault near Coalinga and Avenal.

 Recent developments

 In December 2004, seismologists at the University of California, Berkeley announced the discovery of subtle tremors near Cholame, a hamlet near the San Andreas fault directly south of Coalinga.
 This is in a region of the locked fault below the Parkfield episodes, last creating an 8.0 magnitude quake at Fort Tejon in 1857.
 These tremors were discovered using deep borehole seismometers that avoid surface noise.
 The spectral signatures of these motions are more similar to those of magma movement near volcanoes than of typical earthquakes, but it is believed that the motions are not due to magma or fluid motion.
 It is hoped that this new discovery may sometime inform scientists as to the degree of danger presented by known locked faults.
 It is not currently expected that this knowledge will be refined into a precise predictive tool.